GabrielDan92/AWS_Terraform_PySpark-ETL_Job/README.md

   - Your AWS credentials (AWS Access Key ID & AWS Secret Access Key) + being successfully authenticated in AWS CLI, using ```aws configure```
 <br />

-## To start the Terraform configuration run the following commands:
+## To start the Terraform configuration run the following commands after cd-ing in the folder where the repo files are saved:
   - ```terraform init```
   - ```terraform fmt``` (optional - used for formatting the configuration file)
   - ```terraform validate``` (optional - used for validating the configuration fie)